Rust-Rat/Middle-Earth-Official-Character-Bios/README.md

 - Read LOTR, then remake it with real bios.
 - After that add all of the characters and let you type the name instead of a number.

+## How to build and run it
+Totally forgot this to be completely honest; just assemble, link and run it.
+I know, very helpfull

 ## Other notes.
 - I PROMISE I figured everything else out except for the newline trick